-- evidence of the plaintiff's right;

-- substantial and unquestionable proof of the infringement; and

-- · elements that may demonstrate a

-reasonable degree of risk of damage if the injunction is not granted.
+- evidence of its right; - substantial and unquestionable proof of infringement; and - elements that may demonstrate a reasonable degree of risk of damage if the injunction is not granted.

-In some enforcement circumstances, it is recommended to issue a cease-and-desist letter before going to court.
+In some enforcement circumstances, it is recommended to issue a cease and desist letter before going to court.

 Regarding software violations, the Software Law sets out a specific procedure.
-Before the civil lawsuit for damages is filed, the software owner must file a preliminary inspection action with an injunction request.
-If granted, two court-appointed experts will inspect the computers, servers and related devices in search for illegal licences.
-Thirty days later, the software holder must initiate the civil lawsuit for damages and, based on the contents of the court experts' opinion, request an injunction for the defendant to be ordered to refrain from using the infringing software under penalty of paying a daily fine.
+Before a civil lawsuit for damages is filed, the software owner must file a preliminary inspection action with an injunction request.
+If granted, two court-appointed experts will inspect the computers, servers and related devices in the search for illegal licences.
+Thirty days later, the software holder must initiate a civil lawsuit for damages and, based on the contents of the court experts' opinion, request an injunction for the defendant to be ordered to refrain from using the infringing software under penalty of a daily fine.